ShixuanZhao/database-proxy/README.md

 <br>The tests are defined in the dbController.test.js file inside the tests directory.
 ## Logging
 The application uses Morgan for logging HTTP requests. <br>Request logs will be printed to the console during server execution.
+## Future Development
+We need to make additional changes if the application were intended to run in a concurrent environment to ensure the application's performance, scalability, and safety.
+I just list several changes for example:
+<br> &emsp;1.
+Connection Pooling: Implement connection pooling for the database to efficiently manage and reuse database connections.
+This helps reduce the overhead of creating and closing connections for each request, especially in a concurrent environment with multiple client requests.
+<br> &emsp;2.
+Handling Concurrent Requests: Ensure that the application can handle multiple concurrent requests without any conflicts or data corruption.
+We can use synchronization mechanisms like mutexes or semaphores to prevent race conditions when accessing shared resources.
+<br> &emsp;3.
+Asynchronous Operations: Utilize asynchronous programming patterns, such as async/await or Promises, to handle non-blocking I/O operations and avoid blocking the event loop.
+<br> &emsp;4.
+Load Balancing: If running the application on multiple instances or nodes, consider implementing load balancing to distribute incoming requests evenly across the nodes.
+This helps in better utilization of resources and improved performance.
+<br> &emsp;5.
+Caching: Implement caching mechanisms to cache frequently accessed data and reduce the load on the database.
+This can help improve response times and overall performance in a concurrent environment.
+<br> &emsp;6.
+Monitoring: Implement monitoring and logging to track the application's performance, identify bottlenecks, and detect potential issues in a concurrent environment.